cashubtc/nuts/nut-xx.md

 ## Protocol

+The signer MUST speak the same language using the GRPC protobuf defined in `remote-signer.proto` inside the repository.

+### Authetification

+The signer and the mint can communicate with each other over different transports.
+The signer MUST NOT accept any request if authentication has not occurred.

+#### Over the Network

 The Mint and the Signer MUST authenticate with each other using mTLS.
-The services MUST NOT accept any request if they are not authenticated with each other.

-The signer MUST speak the same language using the GRPC protobuf defined in `remote-signer.proto` inside the repository.

 ## Generating keys for the signer.